 In previous posts we have profiled each of the three pre-Human mentalities1: the reptilian mind (as seen in Donald Trump’s behavior), the old mammalian mind (as seen in Temple Grandin’s understanding of animals), and the new mammalian mind (as seen in Tara Westover’s intellectual journey).

-These profiles are not meant to pass judgement on anyone, but to help us better understand each mentality by seeing how that mind influences the way people think, feel and behave in real life.
+These profiles are not meant to demonize anyone, but to help us better understand each mentality by seeing how that mind influences the way people think, feel and behave in real life.
 Each pre-Human mentality may be lived in relatively more or less healthy ways.
 These specific people were selected because their personalities and behaviors are well-documented in the public record.
 Based on this record, they seem to be good representations of each of the pre-Human mindsets, one of which is usually dominant at one time or another in the lives of almost all of us.
 However, these three case studies do not show us an example of the Human mind, and developing that mind is the ultimate goal of the quadrune mind model.
 Someone dominated primarily by their Human mind is a spiritually conscious person living life in a very particular way.

 It’s risky to pick someone to represent a fully spiritual Human, because even (especially?) the “greatest” people can have great flaws revealed at a later time.
 Nevertheless, there is a person who sets the standard for the quadrune mind model’s idea of the spiritually awakened Human being.